 The Elements of Drawing for Beginners

-A broad array of exercises to assist in understanding the basics of drawing: contour, proportion, mass, volume and tone.
+At a comfortable pace, this course employs a broad array of exercises to assist the beginner in understanding the basics of drawing which includes contour, proportion, mass, volume and tone.
 Different elements of drawing are examined in relation to a variety of objects, such as plants, rocks, prints and architectural forms.
 The class takes its inspiration from the famous beginners' drawing course formulated by the eminent Victorian draughtsman and art critic, John Ruskin.
 Suitable for beginners to intermediate.

 - We will look at how to reproduce an architectural detail by contour alone, addressing its overarching geometric forms and the relationship of subsidiary forms to this shape.
 The role played by the fall and direction of light and shadow will be taken into account.

 - We will study another architectural ornamental detail, addressing the formal qualities discussed in the previous class within the context of introducing both black and white chalk on a mid-toned paper.

 - In the final two weeks we will look at nine principles for composition as they relate to composing images: dominant mass, repetition, continuity, curvature, radiation, contrast, reciprocation, consistency and harmony.

 By the end of this course, students should be able to:

 - Gain an understanding of and an ability to put into practice some of the fundamental elements of drawing.